Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones

 \subsection{Discussion}

 We present the limitations of our system as well as possible improvements.
-The main goal of our work was to demonstrate that the novel multi-zone ToF sensor can enable new applications for nano-drones, which can generate accurate maps fully on-board due to our optimized implementations of ICP and SLAM.
+The main goal of our work was to demonstrate that the novel multi-zone ToF sensor can enable new applications for nano-drones, which can generate accurate maps fully onboard due to our optimized implementations of ICP and SLAM.
 A notable limitation is the maximum mappable area that our system supports.
 As mentioned earlier in this work, this is mainly limited by the maximum amount of poses that the SLAM algorithm can optimize at a time, as well as the inter-pose distance.
-With the available on-board RAM of \SI{50}{\kilo\byte}, our system can optimize about 180 poses, which for a \SI{1}{\meter} inter-pose distance corresponds to an area of about \SI{180}{\meter\squared}.
+With the available onboard RAM of \SI{50}{\kilo\byte}, our system can optimize about 180 poses, which for a \SI{1}{\meter} inter-pose distance corresponds to an area of about \SI{180}{\meter\squared}.
 However, the \SI{1}{\meter} distance for adding a new pose was selected because our testing area is small.
 Since the range of the ToF multi-zone sensor is at least \SI{2}{\meter} with less than 5\% invalid pixels \cite{niculescu2022towards}, the inter-pose distance could also be increased to \SI{2}{\meter} which would result in a maximum mappable area four times as large, so about \qty{720}{\meter\squared}.
-A more effective way to cope with larger pose graphs is using more on-board RAM to optimize large graphs fast enough to meet the real-time requirements.
+A more effective way to cope with larger pose graphs is using more onboard RAM memory to optimize large graphs fast enough to meet the real-time requirements.